 C. A historiography that relativizes the common origin of Judaism

-Zionism is based on the idea of the return of the chosen Jewish people to the Promised Land called Eretz Israel, and although this people has spread throughout the world, forming a diaspora, Judaism is rooted in a common origin.
+Zionism is based on the idea of the return of the chosen Jewish people to the Promised Land called Eretz Israel, and although this person has spread throughout the world, forming a diaspora, Judaism is rooted in a common origin.
 This important assertion, since it is the foundation of Zionism, has been challenged by the historiography of our century and remains a controversial issue.
 We will limit ourselves here to reporting several notable contributions.

 Marc Ferro: without taking away the legitimacy of the Jews having a state, Ferro wants to show that all Jews are not the descendants of the original people of Judea, contrary to what the closed codes of transmission of the Jewish religion may lead one to believe, so that the ideal of the “Return” is more a myth than a reality, and therefore that anti-Semitism has no foundation, since not all Jews are Semites.

-Arthur Koestler: In The Thirteenth Tribe, published in 1976, Koestler asserted that the majority of Central European Jews – the Ashkenazim – speak Yiddish because they are descendants of the Khazar kingdom, not of the people of ancient Judea, although they share its religion.
+Arthur Koestler: In the Thirteenth Tribe, published in 1976, Koestler asserted that the majority of Central European Jews – the Ashkenazim – speak Yiddish because they are descendants of the Khazar kingdom, not of the people of ancient Judea, although they share its religion.
 This thesis was later refuted by historians and scientists.

 III.
 How did the project come about?